-*Please note: Financial Aid Warning, Financial Aid Probation and Financial Aid Suspension are separate from Academic Probation and Academic Suspension.
+*Please note: Satisfactory Academic Progress with a Probationary status and Unsatisfactory status is separate from Academic Probation and Academic Suspension.

 Satisfactory Academic Progress (SAP) Evaluation

-- Good Standing – students that are enrolled in an eligible program, in compliance with satisfactory academic progress and receiving federal aid.
+- Satifactory – students that are enrolled in an eligible program, in compliance with satisfactory academic progress and receiving federal aid.

-- A Financial Aid Warning – students are placed on Financial Aid Warning if they do not meet both requirements I and II of the Satisfactory Academic Progress Policy (SAP).
-During this warning status, financial aid eligibility and payment of funds will be continued throughout the Financial Aid Warning period.
-Note: A warning is not given to students regarding maximum time frame, it is the student’s responsibility to know how many hours they have attempted and where they stand.
-Students that have been placed on Financial Aid Warning may be removed from that status and return to Good Standing by meeting the completion rate and/or cumulative grade point average requirements as set forth in the Satisfactory Academic Progress Policy by the end of the Financial Aid Warning term.
-A student who returns to good standing after the Financial Aid Warning period and then does not meet SAP at the end of the next term, can be placed on Financial Aid Warning again.
-However, a student cannot be placed on a Financial Aid Warning status for consecutive terms.
+- Probationary – students are placed on Financial Aid Probation if they are not meeting Satisfactory Academic Progress Policy (SAP).
+During this probationary status, financial aid eligibility and payment of funds will be continued throughout the Financial Aid Probationary period.
+Note: A Probationary Status is not given to students regarding maximum time frame, it is the student’s responsibility to know how many hours they have attempted and where they stand.
+Students that have been placed on Financial Aid Probation may be removed from that status and return to Satisfactory by meeting the completion rate and/or cumulative grade point average requirements as set forth in the Satisfactory Academic Progress Policy by the end of the Financial Aid Probationary term.
+A student who returns to good standing after the Financial Aid Probationary period and then does not meet SAP at the end of the next term, can be placed on Financial Aid Probation again.
+However, a student cannot be placed on a Financial Aid Probationary status for consecutive terms.

-- Financial Aid Suspension – will be required for students who fail to meet either requirements 1 and 2 at the conclusion of their Financial Aid Warning.
-Students placed on Financial Aid Suspension have had consecutive terms of SAP non-compliance.
-Students cannot receive funds from the federal aid programs listed above while suspended.
-The Financial Aid Officer will determine if the Financial Aid Suspension can be appealed.
-Students will be allowed to appeal their first suspension and if approved, will be put on Financial Aid Probation.
+- Unsatisfactory – will be required for students who fail to meet either requirements 1 and 2 at the conclusion of their Financial Aid Probationary Period.
+Students placed on Financial Aid Unsatisfactory status have had consecutive terms of SAP non-compliance.
+Students cannot receive funds from the federal aid programs listed above while on Unsatisfactory status.
+The Financial Aid Officer will determine if the Financial Aid Unsatisfactory status can be appealed.
+Students will be allowed to appeal their first status of unsatisfactory and if approved, will be put on Financial Aid Probation.

-- Financial Aid Probation – is assigned to students who were on Financial Aid Suspension, appealed and have received an appeal approval.
-The status of Financial Aid Probation is given for the next period of enrollment to demonstrate satisfactory academic progress.
+- Financial Aid Probation – is assigned to students whose status was Unsatisfactory, appealed and have received an appeal approval.
+The status of Probationary is given for the next period of enrollment to demonstrate satisfactory academic progress.
 The student will receive an approval letter along with a list of conditions that must be performed for reinstatement of federal financial aid for the upcoming semester.
 Students can be placed on Financial Aid Probation for one payment period per appeal at The University of Tulsa.
 The student must comply with the completion and grade point average requirements by the end of the semester.
-After grades for the semester are posted to the student academic transcript, the Student Financial Services Office will review the academic performance of the student to determine if the satisfactory academic progress requirements are met.
+After grades for the semester are posted to the student academic transcript, the Office of Student Financial Services will review the academic performance of the student to determine if the satisfactory academic progress requirements are met.
 If the student meets the SAP requirements at the completion of the semester, federal financial aid is continued for future semesters.
 If the student cannot mathematically achieve SAP standards in one payment period, an academic plan will be required.

-- Financial Aid Academic Plan – is the status assigned to students who were on Financial Aid Suspension, appealed and have received an appeal approval but cannot achieve SAP standards within one payment period.
+- Financial Aid Academic Plan – Probationary is the status assigned to students if they were originally Unsatisfactory, appealed and have received an appeal approval but cannot achieve SAP standards within one payment period.
 Students in this category must follow an individually designed Academic Plan developed by the Academic Advisor to ensure achievement of satisfactory academic progress standards over an assigned period of time.
 Students remain eligible for federal aid as long as the conditions of the Academic Plan are met.

 Rules are applied uniformly to all students whether or not aid has been received previously.